rayz1065/grammy-edit-or-reply/README.md

 });
 ```

+> 👇 See [below](#complete-example) for a complete example using different types of media working across commands, callback queries, and inline queries, including the generation of `InlineQueryResult`s.

 When editing from a text message to one containing media, the previous message will be deleted and the new one with the media will be sent.
 The same behavior also happens when replacing a message containing media with one without media.
 If an error occurs, no message is deleted.